Is the GMC Yukon the Best Used Full-Size SUV for Your Needs?

 What to Watch For: Used Yukon Buying Tips

-If you’re wondering how to buy a used car in Nashville or anywhere else, the Yukon is one of the easier models to research thanks to its strong reputation.
+If you’re wondering how to buy a used car, the Yukon is one of the easier models to research thanks to its strong reputation.
 Still, no SUV is perfect.
 Depending on the year and trim, there are a few recurring issues and maintenance quirks you’ll want to look out for.

 Common Owner-Reported Issues: